rsdoiel/antenna/snapshots.md

 <p>It wasn't until nearly a decade after its release that Node.js was ported to mobile – work that was undertaken by Janea Systems <a href="https://www.janeasystems.com/blog/announcing-node-js-mobile-apps-true-node-js-runtime-android-ios" target="_blank">in 2017</a>.
 One of the major obstacles to deploying on iOS was that the App Store did not allow apps that used JIT compilation.
 Janea Systems worked around this by forking <a href="https://github.com/nodejs/node-chakracore" target="_blank">Node-ChakraCore</a>, a Microsoft project that swapped out V8 for ChakraCore to run without JIT.
 This was a fashion at the time, with <a href="https://github.com/mozilla/spidernode" target="_blank">SpiderNode</a> (2017) adopting Spidermonkey, <a href="https://github.com/mceSystems/node-jsc" target="_blank">node-jsc</a> (2018) adopting JavaScriptCore (which led to <a href="https://github.com/mceSystems/node-native-script" target="_blank">node-native-script</a> the same year, demoed <a href="https://github.com/mceSystems/NodeIOS-Demo-Project" target="_blank">here</a>), and <a href="https://github.com/Samsung/node-jerryscript" target="_blank">node-jerryscript</a> (2019) adopting JerryScript.</p>
 <p>Janea Systems were eventually able to <a href="https://github.com/nodejs-mobile/nodejs-mobile/blob/1b0223dc74dfa359e61131ee24e0fa386c6d12aa/doc_mobile/CHANGELOG.md?plain=1#L146" target="_blank">adopt V8</a> once <a href="https://v8.dev/blog/jitless" target="_blank">JITless</a> mode propagated from V8 in 2019 to Node.js in <a href="https://github.com/nodejs/node/pull/32594" target="_blank">2020</a>.
 Although they had demoed using Node.js <a href="https://www.janeasystems.com/blog/node-js-meets-ios" target="_blank">alongside React Native</a> as early as 2017, it never really caught on for that use-case, and Node.js for mobile remained a smaller player in mobile app development.
 It continues to see usage, however, with the baton <a href="https://nodejs-mobile.github.io/blog/reboot/" target="_blank">passing</a> from <a href="https://github.com/janeasystems/nodejs-mobile" target="_blank">Janea Systems</a> to a new <a href="https://github.com/nodejs-mobile/nodejs-mobile" target="_blank">fork</a> by André Staltz in 2023.</p>
 <p>Besides Janea Systems's port, Samsung created their own <a href="https://github.com/Samsung/lwnode" target="_blank">Lightweight Node.js</a> (2021) based on their earlier engine <a href="https://github.com/Samsung/escargot" target="_blank">Escargot</a> (2016) for "mid-range devices such as mobile phone, tablet and TV", which probably sees use on Tizen OS, though the project may not see much use outside of Samsung.</p>
 <p>On the desktop side, there have been countless libraries to expose native app development functionality via Node.js.
 For macOS AppKit, there has been <a href="https://github.com/TooTallNate/NodObjC" target="_blank">NodObjC</a> (2011), <a href="https://github.com/lukaskollmer/objc" target="_blank">objc</a> (2017), and <a href="https://x.com/birch_js/status/1726120371278229944" target="_blank">NativeScript</a> (2023), for example.
-For WinRT, <a href="https://github.com/NodeRT/NodeRT" target="_blank">NodeRT</a> (2014) (echoed by the Deno-based <a href="https://github.com/DjDeveloperr/deno_winrt" target="_blank">deno_winrt</a> in 2023).
-And for Qt, <a href="https://github.com/NickCis/nodeQt" target="_blank">nodeQt</a> (2011), <a href="https://github.com/arturadib/node-qt" target="_blank">node-qt</a> (2012), <a href="https://github.com/nodegui/nodegui" target="_blank">NodeGUI</a> (2019).
+For WinRT, there has been <a href="https://github.com/NodeRT/NodeRT" target="_blank">NodeRT</a> (2014) (echoed by the Deno-based <a href="https://github.com/DjDeveloperr/deno_winrt" target="_blank">deno_winrt</a> in 2023).
+And for Qt, there has been <a href="https://github.com/NickCis/nodeQt" target="_blank">nodeQt</a> (2011), <a href="https://github.com/arturadib/node-qt" target="_blank">node-qt</a> (2012), and <a href="https://github.com/nodegui/nodegui" target="_blank">NodeGUI</a> (2019).
 Despite affording full platform access, though, none of these have taken off as end-to-end app development solutions competitive with Electron.</p>
 <h2>Summary</h2>
 <p>JavaScript has ridden the wave of the personal device boom like no other programming language.
 While motivated to break free of the browser to make full use of native APIs, no framework has been successful in departing fully from the conventions of the web platform, with GUI programming still being firmly inspired by browser APIs (as with React Native), if not entirely delegated to web views (as with Electron).</p>
 <h1>Conclusion</h1>
 <p>Developers want to run JavaScript in every context possible, and over the last ten years, they have raced to do so.
 From previously being confined to the browser, now the language is seen in basically every device category, and – in serverless contexts – people are even paying to execute it.</p>
 <p>JavaScript runtimes exist to cater to all manner of resource constraints, from the cheapest chip to the meanest machine (though perhaps with less of a foothold in supercomputers, which did not come up during this research).
 There are great options for interop with other languages, often to facilitate access to system APIs (which frameworks like React Native make extensive use of).</p>
 <p>Lastly, JavaScript continues to show its strength as a language for GUI programming, being employed in a variety of ways to develop native apps on mobile phones and Smart TVs, though with web view based apps still being the vogue on desktop.</p>
 <p>Why is there no one "best" runtime, then?
 Simply, with so many different contexts to run JavaScript in, there are just too many conflicting factors to optimise for.
 Startup performance, runtime performance, bundle size, API support, and ease of native access all fight for priority.
-While the browser-native engines V8 and JavaScriptCore have maintained their popularity outside the browser, they are beginning to face competition from runtimes based on new engines such as Hermes, workerd, and QuickJS in certain areas.</p>
+While the browser-native engines V8 and JavaScriptCore have maintained their popularity outside the browser, they are beginning to face competition from runtimes based on new engines such as Hermes and QuickJS in certain areas.</p>
 <p>But healthy competition and freedom of choice are only ever good things.
 The old guard are forced to innovate, and a high standard is maintained for newcomers.
 For developers, it's the most all-purpose language one could learn and the single safest technology choice for the future.</p>
 <h1>Addendum</h1>
 <p>I started writing this article in April 2024, <a href="https://discord.com/channels/1044735046919127160/1270142406058049546/1270192881835180126" target="_blank">stretching the limits</a> of Buttondown's edit history at over 5,260 revisions by August, before continuing to hack away at it on and off for another 12 months.
 Even now, I can hardly call it finished.
 I wanted to do the subject justice, but there's just too much to cover and I'd like to finally post this thing so that I can write something else.
 There's surely far more to say about WebAssembly, emulators, wearables, and runtimes for gaming (with a side-dish of ActionScript?), but let's keep that Pandora's Box closed for now.</p>